Chandra Sekhar Sahu (weightlifter)

-Chandra Sekhar Sahu is a former Indian weightlifter who won the gold medal in the men's 75 kg event at 1991 South Asian Games.
+Chandra Sekhar Sahu is a former Indian weightlifter who won the gold medal in the men's 75 kg event at the 1991 South Asian Games.

 Personal life

 Sahu hails from Berhampur and was born in a family of weightlifters.
-His father Rama Chandra Sahu and brother Krushna Chandra Sahu were national level weightlifters.
-His son Punit Chandra Sahu is a youth-level national weightlifter and is a Khelo India Games medalist.
+His father, Rama Chandra Sahu, and his brother, Krushna Chandra Sahu, were national-level weightlifters.
+His son, Punit Chandra Sahu, is a youth-level national weightlifter and a Khelo India Games medalist.

 Career

-Sahu represented Odisha, Maharashtra and Railways in National Weightlifting Championships.
+Sahu represented Odisha, Maharashtra, and Railways in the National Weightlifting Championships.
 He won the gold medal in the men's 75 kg category, lifting 127.5 kg in snatch and 162.5 kg in clean and jerk for a total of 290 kg at the 1991 SAF Games held in Colombo, Sri Lanka.
-He was also a Commonwealth Weightlifting Championships gold medallist.
+He was also a gold medallist at the Commonwealth Weightlifting Championships.

-He also works as a coach mentoring young weightlifters from across the state for national level competitions.
+He also works as a coach, mentoring young weightlifters from across the state for national-level competitions.